-Warm salad of roasted cauliflower and crispy chickpeas sautéed with sun-dried tomatoes and Kalamata olives, all tossed with a miso dressing.
+Perfect clean eating dinner.
+Warm cauliflower salad with crispy chickpeas, sun-dried tomatoes and Kalamata olives, all tossed in a miso dressing.

 Do you have certain ingredients you always go to?
 The Italians, IMHO, have this nailed.
 Tomatoes, pasta, garlic, basil, and Parmesan.
 Those five ingredients can make several days of meals for me.

 Nothing against this winning combination, but I have my own favorites I often go to year-round.